aman431/Python_Program/README.md

 ## Session

 - #### Session1<br/>
-1) Count a Number by using Count
+1) Count a Number by using Count keyword
-2) Count a Character
+2) Count a Character by using for loop
-3) Count a Character stroe in empty Directory by using a for loop
+3) Count a Character stroe in empty Dictionary by using a for loop
-4) Calculate a Fact by using Classes and Object
+4) Calculate a Factorial by using Classes and Object
-5) Count a Character by using File
+5) Count a Character of file.

 - #### Session2<br/>
 1) check even and odd and store into list